kekec/xmc4500_ws2812/README.md

 The rest of the files was generated using DAVE4 (simple main template).

 # Use
 Import with project wizard, compile, connect xmc4500 relax kit and debug.
-You should see the red LED on the board blinking.
+Connect a WS2812 to the board (5V -> 3.3V; GND -> GND; D0/DI -> P1_2)

 # Purpose
 Minimal working example to test toolchain setup.